petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 All of their scripts and notebooks may run just fine on their machine but fail on others'.

-The solution, e.g., for Python projects, is to use a virtual environment.
+The status quo solution, e.g., for Python projects, is to use a virtual environment.
 However, even these can be problematic and confusing with common tools promoting a create-and-mutate kind of workflow.